It’s hard to believe that 2016 will be over in 2 days and 2017 is going to rush in with a force we’re ready and waiting for.

-We drank our way from Munich to Berlin while we explored by car, train and river boat.
+We drank our way from Munich to Berlin while we explored by car, train, and riverboat.
 We even made our way into some tiny villages while on our Viking River Cruise.

-We ate sausages and discovered Hefeweissen in Munich, slept at the foot of Neuschwanstein Castle, toured beer cellars in Nuremburg, visited the torture museum in Rothenburg, wandered the palace of the Prussian Kings in Potsdam, walked through acres of gardens at Worlitz Palace in Dessau, followed in the footsteps of Martin Luther in Wittenburg, sent our drone into the sky over Torgau, climbed to the highest point for a view of Meissen, contemplated history in Dresden, hiked all the trails in Saxon Switzerland, walked the length of the existing Berlin Wall and learned pirate lore in Hamburg.
+We ate sausages and discovered Hefeweissen in Munich, slept at the foot of Neuschwanstein Castle, toured beer cellars in Nuremberg, visited the torture museum in Rothenburg, wandered the palace of the Prussian Kings in Potsdam, walked through acres of gardens at Worlitz Palace in Dessau, followed in the footsteps of Martin Luther in Wittenburg, sent our drone into the sky over Torgau, climbed to the highest point for a view of Meissen, contemplated history in Dresden, hiked all the trails in Saxon Switzerland, walked the length of the existing Berlin Wall and learned pirate lore in Hamburg.
 We love Germany and can’t wait to return again.

 Related Article: Ultimate Germany Road Trip Guide